 Did you know?
 The crew of Penzance’s lifeboat Janet Hoyle became overnight heroes during the 1912 Boxing Day hurricane.
 Pounded by waves while trying to reach the SS Tripolitania, they returned to Penzance with the boat almost wrecked and areas of paintwork stripped back to the first coat.

-With the lifeboat house in front of you, turn left to walk across the bridge and along the quayside.
+With your back to the lifeboat house and the harbour in front of you, turn right to walk across the Ross swing bridge and along the quayside.

 9. The Dolphin Tavern